Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have proved \emph{generalized Kantorovich-Rubinstein duality}, i.e.~coincidence of coupling-based (i.e.~\emph{Wasserstein}) and price-function-based (i.e.~\emph{Kantorovich} or \emph{codensity}) presentations of functor liftings induced by a given choice of modalities, for two important and non-trivial cases: the L\'evy-Prokhorov distance on distributions, and the standard distance on convex sets of distributions that arises from composing the Hausdorff and Kantorovich-Wasserstein metrics.
+We have proved \emph{generalized Kantorovich-Rubinstein duality}, i.e.~coincidence of coupling-based (or Wasserstein) and price-function-based (or Kantorovich or codensity) presentations of functor liftings induced by a given choice of modalities, for two important and non-trivial cases: the L\'evy-Prokhorov distance on distributions, and the standard distance on convex sets of distributions that arises from composing the Hausdorff and Kantorovich-Rubinstein metrics.
 In both cases, we obtain a characterization of the respective distance by means of quantitative modal logics defined by the given modalities; for the case of the L\'evy-Prokhorov distances, this logic is (up to restriction of the propositional base) the logic of \emph{generally} previously studied in context of fuzzy description logics~\cite{SchroderPattinson11}, and in the second case the involved modality is just the composite of the usual fuzzy diamond and the expectation modality~\cite{FuzzyLaxHemi}.
-In the case of convex powerset, we demonstrate additionally that the Kantorovich presentation plays out algorithmic advantages in the actual computation of distances.
+In the case of convex powerset, we demonstrate additionally that the price-function-based presentation plays out algorithmic advantages in the actual computation of distances.

-We leave several key open problems, among them on the one hand the extension of the duality result for the L\'evy-Prokhorov metric from discrete to Borel probability distributions (while we already prove the duality result for convex powerset at this level of generality), and on the other hand the extension of the duality result for convex powerset to unrestricted fuzzy relations in place of pseudometrics (already established in our result on the L\'evy-Prokhorov metric).
-The latter generalization will amount to a duality result for the known Wasserstein lax extension of convex powerset~\cite{FuzzyLaxHemi}.
-Also, we aim to capitalize on the present result in the design of algorithms that actually compute distinguishing formulae as witnesses of lower bounds on behavioural distance, complementing recent results on behavioural distance under the Kantorovich-Wasserstein distance of distributions~\cite{rb:explainability-labelled-mc,TurkenburgEA25}.
+We leave several key open problems, among them on the one hand the extension of the duality result for the L\'evy-Prokhorov metric from discrete to Borel probability distributions, and on the other hand the extension of the duality result for convex powerset to unrestricted fuzzy relations in place of pseudometrics (already established in our result on the L\'evy-Prokhorov metric).
+The latter generalization will amount to a duality result for the known coupling-based lax extension of convex powerset~\cite{FuzzyLaxHemi}.
+Also, we aim to capitalize on the present result in the design of algorithms that actually compute distinguishing formulae as witnesses of lower bounds on behavioural distance, complementing recent results on behavioural distance under the Kantorovich-Rubinstein distance of distributions~\cite{rb:explainability-labelled-mc,TurkenburgEA26}.